Benedict (bishop of Milan): Life

 Benedict was archbishop of Milan from c.
 685 until his death in March 732.
 Among the sparse information about his life, it is known that he wrote the epitaph for Caedwalla, the king of Wessex who was buried in St. Peter's Basilica in Rome.

-Benedict returned in Rome at the time of Pope Constantine where he opposed the claim of the bishop of Pavia, Armentarius, that Pavia was immediately subject to Rome.
-Benedict reminded the Pope that Pavia historically was under the Metropolitan See of Milan and that the bishop of Pavia was used to be consecrated by the one of Milan.
+Benedict returned to Rome at the time of Pope Constantine, where he opposed the claim of the bishop of Pavia, Armentarius, that Pavia was immediately subject to Rome.
+Benedict reminded the Pope that Pavia historically was under the Metropolitan See of Milan and that the bishop of Pavia used to be consecrated by the one of Milan.
 The pope, however, ruled in favour of Armentarius, perhaps due to a privilege granted at the time of Evodius or because Pavia was the capital of the Kingdom of the Lombards.